Holiday accidents outside the UK

 Research carried out by the Post Office in 2015 showed that an estimated 4.4m British people had been injured whilst travelling of on holiday in the previous 3 years.

 If you have sustained an injury or illness while on holiday as the result of another party's negligence, you may be entitled to make a compensation claim.
-To find out whether you can claim following an accident or illness in another country, call 0800 612 7456 (+44 800 612 7456) to speak to a specialist solicitor, or request a callback.

 "How long do I have to make a holiday injury or illness claim?"